-- Content other than Research Data may be Submitted to the Repository provided such Content is allowed by an associated Document publisher's policy.
+- Content other than Research Data may be Submitted to the Platform provided such Content is allowed by an associated Document publisher's policy.

-- Most Datasets in the Dryad Repository are associated with peer-reviewed Documents.
+- Most Datasets on the Dryad Platform are associated with peer-reviewed Documents.
 Research Data associated with non-peer reviewed Documents from scholarly sources and Research Data not associated with Documents are also accepted.